 Have you ever wondered if the cancer that affected your grandfather could similarly affect you?
 Or whether the predominance of Alzheimer’s on your mother’s side of the family has been passed on through your genes?
 Genetic health predisposition testing could provide these answers and many more.

 Celiac disease genetic testing can accurately confirm whether you have a genetic predisposition to celiac disease.
-Around 83% of celiac diseases suffers go undiagnosed.
+Around 83% of celiac disease sufferers go undiagnosed.
 Could you be one of them?
 Celiac disease is a serious genetic autoimmune disorder and could lead to long-term complications that could adversely affect your life.

 Why should you consider genetic testing?